 In light of the overwhelming feedback we have received in support of an in-person December commencement ceremony, we are pleased to announce that we will offer an in-person ceremony after all, for those who choose to participate.
 The ceremony will be held Friday, Dec.
 18, in Tiger Stadium, with the time to be determined once we receive feedback from all our graduates.

 After exploring many possibilities for how to safely try to hold our August commencement ceremony, we have made the difficult decision to conduct a virtual ceremony on August 7.
 We know this news will disappoint many of our graduates and their families, but the safety of our LSU community is our utmost priority.

-During LSU’s 291st commencement exercises, four graduates earned College Honors from the Roger Hadfield Ogden Honors College.
+This semester, a total of 154 students graduated from the LSU Roger Hadfield Ogden Honors College.
+Among these, 74 students earned College Honors and 11 students earned Upper Division Honors Distinction.
 These students participated in a specific honors program and successfully completed and defended an undergraduate thesis.

 On Friday, May 15, LSU honored more than 4,000 spring graduates with a virtual graduation celebration, and during the ceremony, 4,347 degrees were conferred.
 The virtual graduation watch party took place on the LSU Facebook page, and following the ceremony, all the graduates names were displayed on the scoreboards in Tiger Stadium.

 On Friday, May 15, LSU honored more than 4,000 spring graduates with a virtual graduation celebration, and during the ceremony, 4,347 degrees were conferred, including 27 degrees awarded to LSU employees.